 — An non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with the EMLSR Mode subfield of the EML Control field of the frame set to 1 to an AP affiliated with (#15562)its associated AP MLD with dot11EHTEMLSROptionActivated equal to true.

+— A non-AP MLD may set the Coexistence Activities subfield of the EML Control field of the EML Operating Mode Notification frame to 1 to indicate that it has in-device coexistence activities on the EMLSR links, and to 0 to indicate that it has no, or does not know whether it has, in-device coexistence activities on the EMLSR link(s). (#166337, #16338)

 — An AP affiliated with the AP MLD (#16675)should (#15592)successfully transmit an EML Operating Mode Notification frame, after the AP MLD is ready to serve the non-AP MLD in the EMLSR (#15112)operation, as a response to the received EML Operating Mode Notification frame, to (#16675)a non-AP STA that is in (#16258)the awake state and affiliated with the non-AP MLD(#16918), within the (#15080)transition timeout interval, and the following rules apply: